2016 Pennsylvania Senate election

 The 2016 elections for the Pennsylvania State Senate were held on November 8, 2016, with all odd-numbered districts being contested.
 Primary elections were held on April 26, 2016.
-The term of office for those elected in 2016 will begin when the Senate convenes in January 2017.
-Pennsylvania State Senators are elected to four-year terms, with 25 of the 50 seats contested every two years.
+The term of office for those elected in 2016 began when the Senate convened in January 2017.
+Pennsylvania state senators are elected to four-year terms, with 25 of the 50 seats contested every two years.